j-chan-hkust/KPI-Visualization-Tools/README.md

 # KPI-Visualization-Tools
-Used to create graphics to display KPI's for SCB
+Used to create graphics to display KPI's for Standard Chartered Bank

 Instructions:
 - Set your KPI band to the appropriate percentage points out of 100